SHIVAKUMAR-UI/Angular8Skeleton/README.md

 Angular 8 project setup from scratch

-This project is to give a basic idea how to setup an angular application from scratch.
+This project is to give a basic idea how to setup an angular application from scratch for intermediate Angular developers

 # Below are the features included: